 Add up each task for accurate time tracking

 Now this is the most important step in using Google Calendar as a time journal.
 At the end of the week, add up exactly how much time you spent on each colored task.

 Add up each colored time slot so you can calculate how much time each task took to accomplish.
-For example; tasks in green are usually related to freelance writing work.
 By using this online time tracking system I can accurate see how long a specific assignments takes.

 A simple trick to do this is to click on the colored blocks on the left of the calendar to “remove” a certain color or task from the calendar.

-With this information I can see whether or not I should increase my per project rate, or if I need to work on completing the work faster (limiting distractions, working at different times of the day, etc.).
+With this information you can see whether or not you should increase your per project rate, or if you need to work on completing the work faster (limiting distractions, working at different times of the day, etc.).

 There will always be more work that can be done, and there will never be enough time.
 So come to grips with this fact, and manage your time accordingly!